 So which areas of our lives are likely to be adversely affected if we have developed a particular sensitivity to stress?

 Albrecht, an expert, and pioneer in the development of stress management techniques identified four key types of stress.
 These are:

 Let’s look at each of these in turn:

-If we feel this type of stress, we are likely to worry about all the things we need to do and how little time we have to do them in, especially if we have deadlines to meet.
-We will tend to rush things and feel a constant, oppressive sense of pressure, leading to a perpetual state of anxiety, tension and unease.
+If we feel this type of stress, we are likely to worry about all the things we need to do and how little time we have to do them, especially if we have deadlines to meet.
+We will tend to rush things and feel a constant, oppressive sense of pressure, leading to a perpetual state of anxiety, tension, and unease.